dave4506/MemoryBank/Backend/README.md

 ### Deployment

 This app is currently deployed and running on Heroku.
+The application is deployed using Terraform, the Infrastructure Code is on the file staging.tf.
+The heroku deployment specification (specifying the Dockerfile) are inside the heroku.yml file and the Dockerfile specification on the Dockerfile.dev file.
+In order to deploy, you need two enviroment variables (HEROKU_EMAIL and HEROKU_API_KEY) which you can get from your Heroku account.
+After that you can deploy using the $ terraform apply command.
+To destroy the remote instance use $ terraform destroy.